 - Uneven cooling

 - Making your system wear out more quickly

 We propose replacing flat filters monthly, and pleated filters every three months.

-If you can’t recall when you last changed yours, shut off your AC totally and remove the filter.
+If you can’t recall when you last replaced your filter, shut off your AC totally and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be found in an adjoining filter holder or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you can’t see any light, you need to buy a new filter.

 Weeds, grass and sticks can get in the way of your condensing system.
 This can limit its airflow, lower its energy efficiency and affect your comfort.
 Here’s a way you can get your system operating well again.